SarthakShri/WeatheriOS-SwitfUI/README.md

 # 🌤️ Weather UI - SwiftUI

-This is an application that is made using SwiftUI and showcases the application in light and dark mode with a button to toggle between the two.
+This is an application that is made using SwiftUI and showcases the Weather UI in light and dark mode with a button to toggle between the two.

 ## Features